-Danny Cadamarteri: Being fast-tracked at Everton cost me my development
+Danny Cadamarteri at Everton: Being fast-tracked hurt my development

 In the late nineties, there was a lot of excitement on Merseyside about two teenage prospects.
 Liverpool had Michael Owen, Everton had Danny Cadamarteri.
 They had been born just two months apart and shared the same explosive pace and eye for goal.

 They were international team-mates but rivals at club level.
 While Owen went on to score more than 100 Premier League goals and lift several trophies for Liverpool before injuries caught up with him, Cadamarteri never scaled the heights he was supposed to.

 His time at Everton came to an end amid regret and off-field scandal.

 “The hardest thing for me as a young player was that I was still going through a massive phase of development,” Cadamarteri says.
 “That was fast-tracked very early on.
 A lot of players my age, who I played with for Everton and England, had been in the academy system for a long period of time.

 “A good example was Michael Owen.
 We came through at the same sort of time and played in similar England youth squads as well.
 He obviously went on to have an unbelievable career.